Ranking titles: 23 Triple Crown wins: Four (one World Championship, one UK Championship, two Masters)

 2019: Lifts the Masters trophy for the first time, beating Ronnie O’Sullivan 10-4 in the final.
 Wins the World Grand Prix.
 Wins the Betfred World Championship for the first time, beating John Higgins 18-9 in the final.
 Makes a record seven centuries in the final, a performance described by Steve Davis as “the controlled annihilation of a great player.”
 Earns £500,000, the biggest prize in snooker history.
 Becomes the first player to win more than £1 million in a single season.
 Completes the Triple Crown (having previously won the UK Championship and the Masters).
 Wins the International Championship in China, thrashing Shaun Murphy 10-3 in the final.
 Takes over from O’Sullivan as world number one.
 Beats Thepchaiya Un-Nooh 10-5 in the final of the Yushan World Open.
 Wins the Northern Ireland Open, beating O’Sullivan 9-7 in the final for the second consecutive year.

 2020: Wins the German Masters for the first time, beating Neil Robertson 9-6 in the final.
 Wins the Players Championship with a 10-4 defeat of Yan Bingtao.
-Wins the Gibraltar Open with a 4-3 defeat of Kyren Wilson in the final, his 17th ranking title.
+Wins the Gibraltar Open with a 4-3 defeat of Kyren Wilson in the final.
 That makes him the first player to win six ranking titles in a single season.
 Wins the English Open with a thrilling 9-8 defeat of Neil Robertson.
 Wins the Northern Ireland Open for the third consecutive year, beating Ronnie O’Sullivan 9-7.
 Wins the World Grand Prix with a 10-7 final defeat of Jack Lisowski to reach a landmark 20 ranking titles.